PotOfCoffee2Go/chainframe/pages/welcome/welcome.md

     // Create instance 'helloWorld' of ChainFrame
     var helloWorld = new ChainFrame();

-    // Synchronous function (with a parameter) to be chain-able function log(text) { console.log(text); }
+    // Synchronous function (with a parameter) to be chained function log(text) { console.log(text); }

-    // Add the above log() function to the helloWorld instance helloWorld.addToInstance(log);
+    // Add the above function to the helloWorld instance helloWorld.addToInstance(log);

     // Build method chain